EversonCordeiroSilva/automation-api-template-python/README.md

----

 # 🧪 Python API Test Automation – BDD Showcase

-This repository showcases a **professional and intentional Python test automation framework**, designed and implemented by a **Senior QA Engineer** to demonstrate:
+This repository showcases a **professional and intentional Python test automation framework**, designed and implemented by a **QA Engineer** to demonstrate:

 * clean architecture
 * BDD best practices